amemae/AftonRobotics/Docs/DEVLOG.md

 - Scrapped original crank idea (more on this in today's "Challenges" and "What I learned" sections)
 - Created a working lever with a LeverReader that reads it's angle (relative to its min and max angle) as a value from 0 to 1 using InverseLerp.
 	- I designed the LeverReader to accept a configurable rotation axis, making it simple to read the lever's rotation along whichever axis the lever rotation (Note: So long as that axis is exactly X, Y, or Z. The lever will not currently allow rotation across multiple axes)
-- Created a SlidingDoorController that takes the LeverReader value to inform the door how far it should be slid between open and closed positions.
+- Created a SlidingDoorController that takes the last endpoint reached by LeverReader to determine whether to close or open the door

 ### Challenges
 - The crank